isabel-kline/Kelley_Lab_Notebook/Germany_RNASeq_Extractions.md

     -   for final wash incubated was at RT for 3 min prior to 2 min spin

--   nix repeat elution step
+-   nix repeat elution step. of note: accidental elution volume of 114 ul had a 1.3x yield recovery compared to sample input of similar sized samples.
+Maybe larger elution volume would be beneficial for increased yield

 ## Kit Particulars & Lot Numbers